Jetmir Krasniqi

-Jetmir Krasniqi (born 1 January 1995) is a professional footballer who plays as a defender for Swiss club Schaffhausen and the Kosovo national team.
-He previously played for Switzerland national under-21 football team.
+Jetmir Krasniqi (born 27 June 1995) is a professional footballer who plays as a defender for Neuchâtel Xamax.
+Born in Switzerland, and a former Swiss youth international, he represents the Kosovo national team.

 Early life

 Krasniqi was born in Nyon, Switzerland from Kosovo Albanian parents.

 Club career

 Lugano

 On 15 January 2018.
 Krasniqi signed Swiss Super League side Lugano.
 On 10 February 2018, he made his debut in a 1–0 home win against Sion after coming on as a substitute at 86th minute in place of Domen Črnigoj.